bbrzycki/setigen/doc/source/cookbook/generate.rst

 Generating synthetic signals
 ============================

-Generating a basic signal
+Adding a basic signal
 -------------------------

-The main method that generates signals is :func:`~setigen.generate_signal.generate`.
+The main method that generates signals is :func:`~setigen.Frame.add_signal` (or :func:`~setigen.generate_signal.generate` in legacy).
 We need to pass in an array of times, frequencies, and functions that describe the shape of the signal over time, over frequency within individual time samples, and over a bandpass of frequencies. :mod:`setigen` comes prepackaged with common functions (:mod:`setigen.funcs`), but you can write your own!

-The most basic signal that you can generate is a constant-intensity, constant drift-rate signal.
+The most basic signal that you can generate is a constant intensity, constant drift-rate signal.

 .. code-block:: python